orb-lang/espalier/doc/md/espalier/lexemes.md

 # Lexemes

-Real grammars tend to be built up from small, composable elements.
+Real grammars tend to be built up from small, composable elements\.

-In two-stage parsers we refer to the first stage as a lexer, and the product as tokens.
+In two\-stage parsers we refer to the first stage as a lexer, and the product as tokens\.

-Parsing Expression Grammars don't have any real distinction between the lexing and parsing stages, something we consider to be an advantage.
-They do distinguish between recursive grammars and what in ``lpeg`` is called a pattern.
+Parsing Expression Grammars don't have any real distinction between the lexing and parsing stages, something we consider to be an advantage\.
+They do distinguish between recursive grammars and what in `lpeg` is called a pattern\.

-``lexemes`` is a collection of such recurrent patterns, reusable as such across various grammar productions.
+`lexemes` is a collection of such recurrent patterns, reusable as such across various grammar productions\.

 #### imports